 You name it, I knew it.
-In fact I would’ve enjoyed joining this flash mob dance for Marcos.
+I can almost see myself joining this flash mob dance for Marcos’s birthday celebration.

-All the unwritten arguments, and demonizing of the Aquino’s to the victim blaming of the Marcoses towards communists and activists.
+The verbal arguments and demonizing of the Aquino’s to the victim-blaming the Marcoses towards communists and activists, I’ve used them.

-I’ve used them, most often successfully, influencing people around me and arguing them down, those people who had a very small amount of information between their ears (technically like me but worse).
+I’ve used all of these arguments, most often successfully, influencing people around me and arguing them down, those people who had a minimal amount of information between their ears (technically like me but worse).

-And to make it worse, fate was on my side, as I can easily dismiss all that is negative in society at the time and point at the ‘effectiveness of Martial Law’ in instilling ‘discipline’ because yes the country in a way is really messed up no matter how one looks at it (only for me to find out it was mostly because of Marcos).
+And to make it far worse, fate was on my side, as I can easily dismiss all that is negative in society at the time and point at the ‘effectiveness of Martial Law’ in instilling ‘discipline.’

 Or perhaps because nobody bothered to correct me and challenge what I know.

-So, I totally get it when Marcos apologists are the way they are, it is because they weren’t born that way, it is because they were grown that way.
+So, I get it when Marcos apologists are the way they are, and it is because they weren’t born that way; it is because they were grown that way.